How to Delete Terminated EC2 Instances in AWS

 To delete terminated EC2 Instances, locate the instance you want to delete in the EC2 Console under the Instances page.
 Click on the instance and select the Terminate option.
 Once you’ve selected “terminate,” you will receive a pop-up confirmation.
-Click “yes” to confirm.
-You can also terminate an EC2 Instance using a command line or an API.
+Click “Yes” to confirm.

 Terminating vs. Stopping an Instance

 You can either terminate or stop an instance from running.
-Terminating or stopping an instance ensures it does not accrue more charges.
-In both, the instance will shut down, and the virtual machines will disappear.
+Terminating or stopping an instance ensures it does not accrue additional charges.
+The instance will shut down in both, and the virtual machines will disappear.

 When stopping an instance, EBS volume will remain.
-The attached bootable EBS volume will remain as well.
+The attached bootable EBS volume will also remain.
 The volume will continue persisting in its availability zone and will incur standard charges.
-It is a good idea to stop any instances that you will continue using within a short period.
+It is a good idea to stop any instances that you will not be using for a short period.
 Unless you plan to start an instance within a short time, you should terminate it to avoid any unnecessary charges.

 Can I Restart a Terminated Instance?